 This is not the first time Benchen monastery have had issues with Dharma translators.
 I was told by another translator that he also had had a bad experience with them several years ago when they published his translation of a text without his permission.

-The reasons for this action are various but, in particular, various issues and concerns have been raised by several women independently, including myself, to Sangye Nyenpa and Benchen representatives privately regarding his sexual and ethical misconduct, for more on that issue of the importance of love, respect and consent in male-female Vajrayana partnerships, see here.
+The reasons for this action are various but, in particular, various issues and concerns have been raised by several women independently, including myself, to Sangye Nyenpa and Benchen representatives privately (and to other Tibetan Buddhist teachers within the lineage) regarding his sexual and ethical misconduct, for more on that issue of the importance of love, respect and consent in male-female Vajrayana partnerships, see here.

-Audio and written evidence is available to support what I say here and can be provided on request.
+Audio and written evidence from Sangye Nyenpa is available to support what I say here and can be provided on request.